wadpac/GGIR/docs/reference/g.dotorcomma.md

-The function is used by [g.readaccfile](https://wadpac.github.io/GGIR/reference/g.readaccfile.md) to assess how numeric data should be interpretted
+The function is used by [g.readaccfile](https://wadpac.github.io/GGIR/reference/g.readaccfile.md) to assess how numeric data should be interpreted

 ## Usage